Home » Food Preservation » How Long Can You Keep Thawed Chicken In The Fridge?

 How Long Can You Keep Thawed Chicken In The Fridge

-In addition to thawing chicken in the refrigerator, there are a few other methods that can be used to safely thaw chicken.
-Here are some other ways to thaw chicken:
+In addition to thawing chicken in the refrigerator, there are a few other methods that can be used to thaw chicken safely, including:

 • Cold water thawing: Place the frozen chicken in a leak-proof bag and submerge it in cold water.

 Change the water every 30 minutes to keep it cold.
-This method can take approximately 1-2 hours for small cuts of chicken, or up to several hours for larger cuts or a whole chicken.
+This method can take approximately 1-2 hours for small cuts of chicken or up to several hours for larger cuts or whole chicken.

 • Microwave thawing: Use the defrost function on your microwave to thaw the chicken.
 Be sure to follow the manufacturer’s instructions for your specific microwave.